TarcanGul/Clubhot/DesignDoc.md

-#Features on clubhot:
+## Clubhot

-*Goal*: Get the features of Top 100 Beatport songs using spotify api and display in Web UI.
+Get the features of Top 100 Beatport songs using spotify api and display in Web UI!
+Also updates the Beatport Top 100 playlist automatically!

 Decided to seperate token and spotify service.